med

 Androgen deprivation therapy, which aims to lower testosterone levels in the body, is often used in combination with other treatment modalities for advanced prostate cancer.
 While ADT can be effective in slowing cancer growth, it can also cause side effects such as bone loss, muscle weakness, and sexual dysfunction.
 For 70-year-old patients, the potential impact of ADT on quality of life should be carefully considered.

-See also Advancements in Cancer Treatment - Israel's Pioneering Solutions and Global Collaborations
+See also Advancements in Personalized Cancer Treatment Plans - A Comprehensive Guide to Cancer Care

 5. Survivorship and Quality of Life